 - Find an action they will regularly commit to.
 Dropbox found that customers were very willing to refer other users for additional space.
-For other businesses (like the car wash example), simply purchasing the product or service will be enough (i.e., rewarded for buying something they already want).
+For other businesses, simply purchasing the product or service will be enough (i.e., rewarded for buying something they already want).

 - Make sure this system aligns with your business.
 With business goals in mind, the loyalty program should be crafted around your business’ modus operandi.

-A slightly crazy example of the last tip can be found in loyalty programs from companies like Neiman Marcus:
+A slightly unusual example of the last point can be found in relationship marketing programs from companies like Neiman Marcus:

 “Committed customers, however, spend from $75,000 to just under $600,000 a year just to earn access to concierge service, private off-hours shopping events, custom travel and a whopping 5 points per dollar spent.
 For the Chairman's Circle members who spend more than $600,000 a year at Neiman's or Bergdorf Goodman, it's unparalleled access to a store they're practically living in anyway.”

-This program may seem insane to the average business, but when you are a luxury brand like Neiman Marcus and your customers regularly reach such numbers, it just makes sense!
+This program may seem absurd to the average business, but when you are a luxury brand like Neiman Marcus and your customers regularly reach such numbers, it just makes sense.

-Customers are far more willing to hand over information to companies they know, like, and trust … and the data gathered can be incredibly valuable to your business.
+Customers are far more willing to offer feedback to businesses they know, like, and trust.

 Of the many methods to gather feedback from customers, surveys offer the best way to approach customers on a large scale.
 As Gamez mentions above, surveys can be useful to gather a sense of a majority opinion for an upcoming decision (like what sort of content customers might enjoy most).